Urtubie castle and its tapestry collection

 The castle belonged to the same family throughout history.

-The castle is located between Biarritz and the Basque Country Spanish border (near Bilbao).
+The castle is located between Biarritz and the Basque Country near Spanish border (near Bilbao).
 The castle charm, history, and ideal location are great reasons to visit it.

 Castle History